What is a Household Employee?

 A household employee is a person who provides paid services within a private home.
-These services are often subject to.
+These services are often subject to payroll taxes.

-The IRS deems Sally a household employee, and therefore John and Jane Doe must pay on Sally's $15,000 of income.
-'Nanny tax' is a colloquial for the Social Security, Medicare, and federal unemployment taxes due on the pay to household employees.
+The IRS deems Sally a household employee, and therefore John and Jane Doe must pay payroll taxes on Sally's $15,000 of income.
+'Nanny tax' is a colloquial term for the Social Security, Medicare, and federal unemployment taxes due on the pay to household employees.

-liabilities can come as a surprise to many working parents, and they should take the time to educate themselves about their responsibilities when hiring domestic help.
-Many people erroneously think the number of hours worked or the full-time/part-time status matters in the eyes of the (it doesn't).
-Typically, the is tacked on to a 's when filing , though failure to pay the on a timely can trigger interest and penalties from the .
-Also, states have their own conditions and requirements regarding the .
+Nanny tax liabilities can come as a surprise to many working parents, and they should take the time to educate themselves about their responsibilities when hiring domestic help.
+Many people erroneously think the number of hours worked or the full-time/part-time status matters in the eyes of the IRS (it doesn't).
+Typically, the nanny tax is tacked on to a taxpayer's tax liability when filing income tax, though failure to pay the nanny tax on a timely basis can trigger interest and penalties from the IRS.
+Also, states have their own conditions and requirements regarding the nanny tax.

-It is important to that the can apply to any domestic help: gardeners, housekeepers, and other people who are employed in your home (regardless of whether they are caring for your children).
+It is important to note that the nanny tax can apply to any domestic help: gardeners, housekeepers, and other people who are employed in your home (regardless of whether they are caring for your children).